JasonHildreth/Doc/README.md

 # Doc
 Software package to analyze faults that appear in webpages as a result of content blockers.

+Doc was built and used for research by Jason Hildreth under the research advisement of Dr. William C. Garrison III of the Computer Science department.

 ## What is Doc?
-Doc is a package containing various tools for collecting and analyzing snapshots of data from website following a two-pass approach.
+Doc is an open source package containing various tools for collecting and analyzing snapshots of data from website following a two-pass approach.
 In this approach, website data is collected on the same webpage at the same time, with two instances of the same browser.
 One with only a collection extension, and the other with a collection extension and a content blocker.

 ## Why the name "Doc"?
 Doc is named as a (punny) metaphor for how a medical doctor diagnoses diseases.
 Typically, a doctor will examine a patient, take lab samples or document vital signs, and then diagnose an illness or disease.
 Doc works by examining a website, taking data points from that website, and then attempts to diagnose its faults that resulted from a content blocker.
 The various tools of Doc are named as metaphors to the field of medicine.